gather-data/gather-public/content/docs/faq.md

 ## **Security**

-**Is it secure?**
+**Is Gather secure?**

 Yes.
 We treat security very seriously.
 We encrypt API keys.
 We don't don't store data, only metadata.
 We encrypt all data in transit.
-See more details here.
+See more details here \[INSERT LINK].

 **Is my business data private and safe?**